Deeparkrish/HearthStone_reviewer/README.md

   ![Webpage](https://github.com/Deeparkrish/HearthStone_reviewer/blob/develop/src/assets/images/Model%20association.png)

   ## Process
+   When an end-user - a hearthstone fan visits a  CMS-style blog site,
+  * He presented with the homepage, which includes various haerthstone cards and  user comments if any have been posted; navigation links for the homepage and the option to log in
+  * Upon choosingthe homepage option,the user is taken to the homepage.
+  * The user chan click om any other links in the navigation like login or Sign up
+  * If the user chooses to sign up, he is prompted to create a username and password
+  * When he clicks on the sign-up button, the user credentials are saved and I am logged into the site
+  * When he revisits the site at a later time and choose to sign in,he will be prompted to enter my username and password
+  * Once signed in,he sees navigation links for the homepage, the dashboard, and the option to log out
+  * When he clicks  on the homepage option in the navigation he is taken to the homepage and presented with cards and their corresponding comments that include, the comment, username and the date created.
+  * When the user clicks on the dashboard he is presented with any comments he had already created, his cards and an option to add a new comment.
+  * Upon clicking the button to add a new comment, he will prompted to enter carid and  his comments  for the card, hit the create button and the contents entered are saved as a new comment.
+  * The user can delete or update his comment and the dashboard is updated accordingly.
+  * the user is logged out of the site either by clicking logout button or if the session is inactive for a long time.

   ## Testing
   ####  CRUD operations can be testted using following applications:
     Insomnia core / Postman  or your browser